-The Company has entered into a commercial lease of new office premises at Level 16, 2 Market Street, Sydney, commencing 1 November 2010.
-The Company elected not to take up its option to extend the lease of the previous premises at Level 11, 60 Castlereagh Street, Sydney.
-The new lease has a life of 8 years expiring on 31 October 2018.
-There are no restrictions placed upon the lessee by entering into these leases.
+The Credit Union leases office premises at Level 16, 2 Market Street, Sydney.
+The lease has a life of 8 years expiring on 31 October 2018.
+There are no restrictions placed upon the lessee by entering into this lease.

 Future minimum rentals payable under non-cancellable operating leases as at 30 June are as follows: